Ulster Unionist Party: 1972–1995

 In June 1973 the UUP won a majority of seats in the new Northern Ireland Assembly, but the party was divided on policy.
 The Sunningdale Agreement, which led to the formation of a power-sharing Executive under Ulster Unionist leader Brian Faulkner, ruptured the party.
 In the 1973 elections to the Executive the party found itself divided, a division that did not formally end until January 1974 with the triumph of the anti-Sunningdale faction.
 Faulkner was then overthrown, and he set up the Unionist Party of Northern Ireland (UPNI).
 The Ulster Unionists were then led by Harry West from 1974 until 1979.
 In the February 1974 general election, the party participated in the United Ulster Unionist Council (UUUC) with Vanguard and the Democratic Unionist Party, successor to the Protestant Unionist Party.
 The result was that the UUUC won 11 out of 12 parliamentary seats in Northern Ireland on a fiercely anti-Sunningdale platform, although they barely won 50% of the overall popular vote.
 This result was a fatal blow for the Executive, which soon collapsed.

 Up until 1972 the UUP sat with the Conservative Party at Westminster, traditionally taking the Conservative parliamentary whip.
 To all intents and purposes the party functioned as the Northern Ireland branch of the Conservative Party.
 In 1972, in protest over the prorogation of the Parliament of Northern Ireland, the Westminster Ulster Unionist MPs withdrew from the alliance.
 The party remained affiliated to the National Union of Conservative and Unionist Associations, but in 1985, withdrew from it as well, in protest over the Anglo-Irish Agreement.
 Subsequently, the Conservative Party has organised separately in Northern Ireland, with little electoral success.

 Under West's leadership, the party recruited Enoch Powell, who became Ulster Unionist MP for South Down in October 1974 after defecting from the Conservatives.
 Powell advocated a policy of 'integration', whereby Northern Ireland would be administered as an integral part of the United Kingdom.
 This policy divided both the Ulster Unionists and the wider unionist movement, as Powell's ideas conflicted with those supporting a restoration of devolved government to Northern Ireland.
 The party also made gains upon the break-up of the Vanguard Party and its merger back into the Ulster Unionists.
 The separate United Ulster Unionist Party (UUUP) emerged from the remains of Vanguard but folded in the early 1980s, as did the UPNI.
 In both cases the main beneficiaries of this were the Ulster Unionists, now under the leadership of James Molyneaux (1979–95).

-Trimble leadership
+1995–2005: David Trimble

-David Trimble led the party between 1995 and 2005.
-His support for the Belfast Agreement caused a rupture within the party into pro-agreement and anti-agreement factions.
-Trimble served as First Minister of Northern Ireland in the power-sharing administration created under the Belfast Agreement.
+David Trimble's support for the Belfast Agreement caused a rupture within the party into pro-agreement and anti-agreement factions.
+Trimble served as the first First Minister of Northern Ireland in the power-sharing administration created under the Belfast Agreement.

+The Nobel Peace Prize 1998 was awarded jointly to Trimble and John Hume "for their efforts to find a peaceful solution to the conflict in Northern Ireland".